Wisdom

 Requirement for wisdom

-To ask God for wisdom is wise in itself also because we are going to the ultimate source.
+The next requirement and the next discovery are also the same—to realize that God is the ultimate source.
 There is a wisdom of this world, but in God’s eyes it is no better than foolishness (1 Cor.
 1:20).
-Those who seek wisdom from a secular education that ignores God may obtain some specialized knowledge, but they will graduate as narrow technicians deprived of any guidance in how to use their knowledge for God's glory.
-Moreover, much of what their education presents as knowledge is nothing but an elaborate system of excuses for sin and unbelief.
+Those who seek wisdom from an education that ignores God may obtain some specialized knowledge, but they will graduate as narrow technicians deprived of any guidance in how to use their knowledge for God's glory.
+Moreover, much of what modern secular education presents as knowledge is nothing but an elaborate system of excuses for sin and unbelief.

 To obtain wisdom from God is impossible without a right view of the giver.
 We must fear Him (Prov.
 9:10).
 In other words, we must perceive the consequences of scorning His will.
 At the core of our being we must have some sense of the bad things we will suffer and the good things we will miss should we displease Him.